nardew/binance-aio/README.md

 For changes see [CHANGELOG](https://github.com/nardew/binance-aio/blob/master/CHANGELOG.md).

 ### Features
 - access to limited binance's REST API (account details, market data, order management, ...) and websockets (account feed, market data feed, orderbook feed, ...).
-Missing REST calls and websocket streams will be added based on our availability.
+Missing REST calls and websocket streams will be added on request and based on our availability.
 - channels bundled in one or multiple websockets processed in parallel
 - lean architecture setting ground for the future extensions and customizations
 - fully asynchronous design aiming for the best performance